 About Bishopston Skatepark Project

-We are three local boys aged 14 and we all go to Bishopston Comprehensive School.
-We created BSP because we realised that there weren't any good free facilities for older children to use in Bishopston.
+We are primarily made up of locals aged 10 - 17, currently in education in Swansea, Armenia and Eswatini!
+We created BSP because we saw that there aren't any free facilities for older children & teens to use in Bishopston.
 Something needed to change.

-Since our beginning in October 2018, we have run surveys throughout the community, held skating sessions, become award-winning activists and more.
+Since our beginnings in October 2018, we have run surveys throughout the community, held free skating sessions, become award-winning activists and more.

-BSP is made up of a small group of people aged 14 - 50.
+BSP is a made of a growing group of individuals living in the local area.
 We are aiming to get a skate facility known as a pump track in Bishopston.
-A pump track is a looping asphalt trail of small hills and banked turns.
-We have recently began working with people from Bishopston Community Council to help us execute our vision of a healthier, happier village.
+Scroll down to learn more about pump tracks.
+We are aiming to work with Bishopston Community Council and Swansea Council, along with local businesses, to execute our vision of a healthier, happier village.

 WHAT IS A PUMP TRACK?